skeeto/skeeto.github.com/_posts/2021-09-14-Billions-of-Code-Name-Permutations-in-32-bits.markdown

 domain (e.g. 4,028 elements) through permutation of a larger domain (e.g.
 4096 elements).

-Here's such a code name generator build around a bespoke 12-bit xorshift-multiply permutation.
+Here's such a code name generator built around a bespoke 12-bit xorshift-multiply permutation.
 I used 4 "rounds" since xorshift-multiply is less effective the smaller the permutation.